 - Apples (Malus)

-Caterpillars eat only the veins of their host plant’s leaves.
+Red-spotted Purple caterpillars have an odd feeding habit.
+They eat only the veins of their host plant’s leaves rather than the entire leaves.
 They feed from the tip of the leaf and follow the vein about halfway down the leaf, then rest on the end of the vein (Daniels, 2003).

 References